-Volunteers are required to renew their badges every 3 years.
+Beginning in July 2015, volunteers will be required to renew their badges every 3 years.
 A letter will be sent out to each volunteer when their badge expires.
 At that time, a new background check will be required and a new badge will need to be issued.
 The cost for the renewal badges will remain the same as a new badge.